 3) Fishtail braid

 As a contemporary alternative to a traditional style, the fishtail braid is striking for a special event.
-Elegant and charming, this look beautifully compliments classic festive attire.
+Elegant and charming, this look beautifully complements classic festive attire.

 4) Bun with garland

-Classic buns are perfect for traditional festive event and representing true Indian culture, this look can be elegantly accessorized and when finished looks neat, pretty and polished.
+Classic buns are perfect for traditional festive events and representing true Indian culture, this look can be elegantly accessorized and when finished looks neat, pretty, and polished.

 5) Half-up half-down